 Sometimes you need to watch your loved one's bill for fees that should be included in other charges.
 For instance, when you have surgery, the doctor's gloves and instruments should be included in your surgery fee and not as a separate charge.
 You may also be charged for personal care items or food, which should also be included in the cost of your stay/room.
 These types of rogue charges, however, can be disputed.

 Though it happens more than it should, double billing is usually the result of a computer error.
 Double-billing happens when your loved one is charged more than once for the same service.
 For example, you may get billed for two physicians on their shift, even though only one of them came in to see you.
 You may also receive two or more procedures during the same surgery and get charged for each.
 It's important to watch for these types of charges so they can be disputed.

 After your loved one comes home, it is important to help them stay healthy and follow the doctor's orders.
 If care and recovery instructions aren't followed properly, your loved one may end up back in the hospital incurring more bills.
 Know that support is available.
-Learn how Caring Senior Service can help you, by providing care for your senior, please contact us.
+Learn how Caring Senior Service can help you, by providing care for your senior, please contact a team near you.